Marijana Kresić Vukosav, Full Professor of Linguistics, Department of Linguistics, University of Zadar

 In collaboration with eight higher education institutions, the project will develop seven occupational standards and eleven qualification standards.
 Based on the newly developed standards, the existing study programs in the field of psychology, linguistics, phonetics and English will be revised, along with the development of three completely new graduate study programs at the Faculty of Philosophy in Zagreb.
 To strengthen capacity, the project will educate about 160 members of teaching and non-teaching staff and aims at significantly improving the participating institutions' quality assurance system, significantly contributing to the efficiency and transparency of management.

-Duration of the project: March 2019 until March 2022
+Duration of the project: March 2019 - March 2022

 Funding: European social fund